-The Center for Innovation and Resources, Inc. (CIR), has received funding through the Victims of Crime Act Training Program of the California Governor’s Office of Emergency Services (Cal OES).
-The Underserved Populations Training Project will focus on four distinct underserved populations: victims with disabilities, male victims, LGBTQ victims, and foster youth victims.
-The project will provide training and technical assistance to victim service providers in order to increase their ability to effectively serve underserved victims in the four identified population groups.
+The Center for Innovation and Resources, Inc. (CIR), has received funding through the Victim Service Training Program of the California Governor’s Office of Emergency Services (Cal OES).
+The Serving California’s Diversity Training Project (DIVERSITY) will focus on responding to the needs of three distinct populations in the state: immigrant populations, people of color (POC), and victims with limited English proficiency (LEP).
+An overarching theme will be implicit bias; how it creates barriers to serving victims of crime and how to overcome those barriers.
+The project will provide training and technical assistance to victim service providers in order to increase their ability to effectively serve the three aforementioned populations.

 CIR is seeking a group of dynamic and diverse experts to work as independent contractors and serve as instructors and consultants to constituents.
-We will be conducting introductory and advanced in-person and online trainings, as well as webinar trainings.
+We will be conducting introductory and advanced in-person trainings as well as webinars.

 CIR relies on instructors and consultants who are the leaders in the field to provide the highest quality training and technical assistance.
 Our program is built on professionals with the right combination of practical experience, education, and teaching abilities.